Rescue & Care

 Bonobos are illegally hunted for their meat.
 After the families are killed, babies are orphaned and sold as pets.

 At Lola ya Bonobo in the Democratic Republic of Congo (DRC), we have a team of caregivers for rescued bonobos.

-Bonobos are healed with the love and attention of their surrogate human mothers, a dedicated veterinarian and the amazing staff.
-Bonobos love deeply, and bonobo babies would not survive without their caring surrogate bonobo moms.
+Bonobos are healed with the love and attention of their substitute human mothers, a dedicated veterinarian and the amazing staff.
+Bonobos love deeply, and bonobo babies would not survive without their caring substitute bonobo moms.

 The sanctuary name says it all: Lola ya Bonobo means "Paradise for Bonobos" in Lingala, the predominant language of the DRC.

 Ekolo ya Bonobo Community Reserve is the world's only bonobo release site.